bmacer/coding-notes/today-i.md

 - watched first 11 blockchain fundamental videos
 - more practice with rust on my diag parser script

+17 apr 2021
+- progress on rustlings practice
+-
 TODOs:
 - keep with some PRs for docs if they keep getting approved :-)
 - keep up on discord chat for substrate doc